cs5331-group12/rest-api-development/README.md

 Answer:
 Initially, we have found out that our web app is susceptible to XSS attack.
 Putting a `<script>` tag on any input field (“User registration”, “Diary creation”) will cause the script to be executed.
 To fix this issue, we change `<` to `&lt;` and `>` to `&gt;`
 We initially do sanitization at the front-end and assumed that Django ORM would sanitize the HTML objects which are submitted with the request.
 Turns out, such auto-sanitization is done only with the templating system which we did not choose to utilize it for this web-app.
-As such, we fall back to using the same sanitization technique employed at the front-end.
+As such, we fall back to using the same sanitization technique employed at the front-end on the back-end API.

 #### Feedback: Is there any other feedback you would like to give?